-You can deduct \$243 on your return for the year if you itemize your deductions.
+You can deduct \$244 on your return for the year if you itemize your deductions.
 You are considered to have paid this amount and can deduct it on your return even if, under the contract, you did not have to reimburse the seller.

 Adjustments to basis.
-For information on real estate taxes that may increase or decrease your basis, see the discussion on Real estate taxes, later under Figuring Your Basis.
+For information on real estate taxes that may increase or decrease your basis, see Real estate taxes, later, under Cost as Basis.

 Escrow accounts.
-If your monthly house payment includes an amount placed in escrow (put in the care of a third party) for real estate taxes, you cannot deduct the total of these amounts.
+Many monthly house payments include an amount placed in escrow (put in the care of a third party) for real estate taxes.
+You cannot deduct the total of these amounts.
 You can deduct only the real estate taxes that the lender actually paid from escrow to the taxing authority.

 If the lender (or taxing jurisdiction) does not give you a copy of the real estate tax bill, ask for it.
-You will need it to determine if the amount paid includes any nondeductible itemized charges for services or local benefits.
+You will need it to decide if the amount paid includes any nondeductible itemized charges for services or local benefits.